statespacedev/starid/docs/about.md

 the answer was, no. there wasn't an easy or obvious solution, and helping to figure out a practical method of identifying those particular stars on those particular plates was ultimately the real job. not that an undergrad had any chance of finding a real solution. but just becoming aware of and recognizing the magnitude of the problem was a huge step forward. how are stars recognized? humans could do it, but could an eighties computer system?

-2003 - [photos](https://photos.app.goo.gl/ng8Nbxra2RYrbeWA7){:target="_blank" rel="noopener"}
+2003
 -------------------------------------------------------------

+[photos](https://photos.app.goo.gl/ng8Nbxra2RYrbeWA7){:target="_blank" rel="noopener"}

-thirteen years later, the work for the next eleven years was with bob schutz and the icesat group, directly within the center for space research. the focus was on, star trackers, modern descendents of maritime sextants for celestial navigation, and inertial sensors, often referred to simply as gyros.
+thirteen years later, work for the coming eleven years was with bob schutz and the icesat group, directly within the center for space research. the focus was on star trackers, modern descendents of maritime sextants for celestial navigation, and inertial sensors, often referred to simply as gyros.

 the problems, once again, concerned images containing a scattering of unknown stars. within aerospace, it’s a classic problem - the 'lost in space' problem. given an image of some stars, exactly which stars are they?